-- Should you already know exactly which sales questions, and in which order, you are going to ask (before picking up the phone) when you get the prospect on the phone?
+- Should you already know precisely which sales questions, and in which order you will ask (before picking up the phone) when you get the prospect on the phone?
 Yes.

-The right sales process (what to say and what sales questions to ask, when to ask them, how to ask them, why to ask them etc.) will all but eliminate call reluctance because the correct sales process will pique the prospects interest right from the beginning of even the coldest of cold calls and will have them willing (even wanting) to be asked questions that will determine if both parties should continue to discuss the issue further.
+The correct sales process will pique the prospect’s interest right from the beginning of even the coldest of cold calls.
+It will have them willing (even wanting) to be asked questions to determine if both parties should continue to discuss the issue further.